Law of "confrontation with human-rights violations and USA adventuresome and terrorist measures in the region": Determining the strategy

 Based on the Iranian Islamic Council Research Center: Article 3- The Ministry of Foreign Affairs, the Ministry of Defense and Support of the Armed Forces, the Ministry of Information, the Islamic Revolutionary Guard Corps, the Quds Force of the Islamic Revolutionary Guard Corps, the Islamic Republic Army are required to adhere to the hierarchy of the armed forces and the coordination of the Supreme National Security Council within six months after the approval of this law.
 Concerning formulating and presenting a comprehensive strategy plan to address the threats posed by the United States and its detrimental activities against the Islamic Republic of Iran, including its hegemonic, terrorist, and divisive policies, illegal security and military interventions in the region, as well as the military and intelligence support provided by the United States to combat terrorism and extremism and its hegemonic policies, America must take action at both regional and global levels.
 Furthermore, America is obligated to submit an annual report to the Islamic Council regarding the progress made in implementing these strategies.
-It is important to note that certain parts of the report may be classified as confidential.
+Certain parts of the report may be classified as confidential.